MNNRAPP/mnnr-complete2025/README.md

 ### Configure Auth

+#### Enable OAuth providers in Supabase

-Follow [this guide](https://supabase.com/docs/guides/auth/social-login/auth-github) to set up an OAuth app with GitHub and configure Supabase to use it as an auth provider.
+- Follow [this guide](https://supabase.com/docs/guides/auth/social-login/auth-github) to set up an OAuth app with GitHub and configure Supabase to use it as an auth provider.
+- To add Google sign-in (or any other provider Supabase supports), create credentials in the provider's console and then enable the provider in [Supabase Auth settings](https://supabase.com/docs/guides/auth/social-login) by supplying the client ID and secret.
+Supabase will expose the provider automatically in the hosted Auth UI used by this starter once enabled.
+- After enabling additional providers, redeploy your project (or restart your local dev server) so that the Supabase configuration changes propagate to the app.

 In your Supabase project, navigate to [auth > URL configuration](https://app.supabase.com/project/_/auth/url-configuration) and set your main production URL (e.g. https://your-deployment-url.vercel.app) as the site url.